larcangeli/Quantum-computing-k-coloring-problem-with-Range-Oracle/README.md

 ## Authors and Acknowledgments

 The foundational quantum computing functions in this repository build upon the excellent work of **Oscar-Belletti** and **JSRivero**.
-However, the core innovation—the **Range Oracle approach with greater-than logic for complexity reduction**—represents original research and development.
+However, the core innovation—the **Range Oracle approach with greater-than logic for complexity reduction**—represents original research and development in collaboration with professor Elisabetta Di Nitto and the co-professor Simone Reale.

 This breakthrough in using range-based comparisons to mark ancilla qubits instead of performing multiple individual color checks is a novel contribution to quantum graph coloring algorithms.